Home Ownership DisputesHome > Services > Housing & Property >

 After A Divorce, or After A Breakup By Unmarried Partners

 The court has extensive powers to bring about a fair and equitable divorce.
 This means that they can award ownership of the property to be shared, or wholly owned by either parties.
 The court has full discretion as to what they believe is fair, and it is not necessary for your name to be on the deed to be awarded a share.

 Unmarried couples can benefit too, but your rights are not as extensive if you are not married.
 So, you might gain rights of ownership if:

-- Or, you may have been misled by your partner about your status, or were promised that you would acquire an interest in the future, and if you have acted to your detriment in reliance on this then you may be able to establish a right to a share of ownership of the property
+- Or, you partner may have misled you about your status, or were promised that you would acquire an interest in the future.
+If you have acted to your detriment in reliance on this then you may be able to establish a right to a share of ownership of the property.

 A Right Arising After Someone Has Died